redwoodjs/redwood/README.md

       yarn redwood dev
   ```
 - A browser should automatically open to http://localhost:8910 and you will see the Redwood welcome page.
-- To learn more please visit the redwood docs here: [RedwoodJS](https://redwoodjs.com/tutorial/prerequisites)

 ## The Redwood philosophy